-Food substances with strong odour like garlic and onion, after being absorbed into the bloodstream during digestion, are transferred to the lungs, and the exhaled air is characterized by the odour of that particular food substance.
+Food substances with a strong odor like garlic and onion, after being absorbed into the bloodstream during digestion, are transferred to the lungs, and the exhaled air is characterized by the odor of that particular food substance.

 You can get rid of bad breath naturally by doing some lifestyle changes and natural remedies.